snabbco/snabb/README.md

 For the NetBSD support all platforms should work in principle; more test targets will be added soon, currently tests being run on x86 and amd64, an ARM test target will be added soon.

-There is a small amount of FreeBSD support, so some tests pass, more will be added.
+FreeBSD support is currently only for FreeBSD 10.
+FreeBSD 9 support should be fairly easy to add, but there are some type changes eg ino_t.
+More code can be moved from NetBSD to generic BSD so it can be used by FreeBSD.

 A small amount of OSX support was added but there is no test environment at present.

 There will not be Windows support (although in principle Cygwin and similar platforms could be supported).
 If you want to do similar things on Windows you should try [TINN](https://github.com/Wiladams/TINN).

 For the (optional) rump kernel functionality, the easiest way at present to install it is usually using the [buildrump.sh](https://github.com/anttikantee/buildrump.sh) project, which is now included as a git submodule.
 The rump kernel is a way of [running parts of the NetBSD kernel in userspace as libraries](http://www.netbsd.org/docs/rump/).
 At the moment support is partially implemented, planning to add more soon, in particular to be able to script the backend "hypervisor" part.
 There are some additional examples in `examples/rump` which is a port of the tests in buildrump.
 The rump kernel runs on many elf/Posix OS and architectures, currently tested on Linux x86, x64, ppc, arm and NetBSD x86, x64, with more targets to be added soon.

 ## New features planned soon
-netfilter, dhcp, selinux, arp, better sockopt handling, cgroups support, more NetBSD support, rump kernel hypercall API, OSv support, Lua support, more introspection, FreeBSD support.
+netfilter, dhcp, selinux, arp, better sockopt handling, cgroups support, more NetBSD and FreeBSD support, rump kernel hypercall API, OSv support, Lua support, more introspection.

 ## Release notes
-0.9pre bug fixes, better tests, reworking of how methods are called, more NetBSD support, termios interface rework, improved ioctl that understands type and direction of arguments, more NetBSD network config, rump kernel Linux ABI support, cleanups, full ppc support, endian fixes, Android fixes, Xen support, kqueue, poll and epoll interface improvements, additional syscalls, luaffi support again, better kernel headers and fixes against them, more MIPS support, improved APIs with multiple return values, initial NetBSD and Rump ktrace support, initial FreeBSD support.
+0.9pre bug fixes, better tests, reworking of how methods are called, more NetBSD support, termios interface rework, improved ioctl that understands type and direction of arguments, more NetBSD network config, rump kernel Linux ABI support, cleanups, full ppc support, endian fixes, Android fixes, Xen support, kqueue, poll and epoll interface improvements, additional syscalls, luaffi support again, better kernel headers and fixes against them, more MIPS support, improved APIs with multiple return values, initial NetBSD and rump ktrace support, FreeBSD support.

 0.8 rump kernel fixes, NetBSD 64 bit fixes, initial arp/neighbour support, towards MIPS support, cmsg cleanup, shm_open, iterators for directory iteration and ls, more OSX and NetBSD support, initial cgroups support, initial support of NetBSD network config.